SwapnaneelSarkar/bird_restaurant/docs/image_cropping_fixes.md

 ## Issues Fixed

-### 1. Coordinate Transformation Issues
+### 1. Coordinate Transformation Issues (FIXED)
 **Problem**: The original cropping logic had incorrect coordinate transformations that caused the wrong portion of the image to be selected, especially on different screen sizes and aspect ratios.

 **Root Cause**:
 - Incorrect calculation of how the image is displayed with `BoxFit.cover`
 - Flawed transformation from screen coordinates to image coordinates
 - Missing consideration of device pixel ratios
+- Complex coordinate transformation logic that was error-prone

 **Solution**:
-- Added proper `_calculateImageDisplay()` method to accurately calculate how the image is displayed
-- Fixed coordinate transformation logic in `_cropImage()` method
+- Completely rewrote the coordinate transformation logic in `_cropImage()` method
+- Implemented a step-by-step approach:
+  1. Calculate transformed image bounds
+  2. Calculate actual position of transformed image on screen
+  3. Calculate crop area in screen coordinates
+  4. Calculate intersection of crop area with transformed image
+  5. Convert intersection coordinates to image coordinates
+  6. Apply final bounds checking
-- Added device pixel ratio consideration for more accurate cropping
+- Removed device pixel ratio division which was causing incorrect scaling
+- Added proper intersection calculation to handle edge cases

-### 2. Screen Responsiveness Issues
+### 2. Screen Responsiveness Issues (FIXED)
 **Problem**: Crop area positioning didn't account for different screen sizes, safe areas, and orientation changes.

 **Root Cause**: